aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::WriteToFile(dataFile,mappingName,pretty)

     Writes file :token:`dataFile` from data in model identifiers using mapping :token:`mappingName`.
+The function will return 1 on success, or 0 on failure.

     :param dataFile: the relative path to the data file to write to
     :param mappingName: the name of the mapping to be used for writing